ensargunesdogdu/GTProject/README.md

 # ITU Graph Theory Term Project
-# If you are getting Heap Space Problem use this VM parameter -Xmx4096m
+##Note: If you are getting Heap Space Problem use this VM parameter -Xmx4096m